zx-erc/erox_main/README.md

-# ZX ZEROX Privacy Solution
+# EROX ZEROX Privacy Solution

 ### A fork of Tornado Cash for usable networks